jukes-towers-of-hell/kit/README.md

 # IMPORTANT NOTE:

+## THE PROJECT IS CURRENTLY PAUSED!
+PROGRESS WILL RETURN SOON (~Autumn 2024)

 This kit is currently in beta.
-Help
+Do not build towers using the kit.

 # jtoh-kit-overhaul